jundalisay/sp/content/en/research/indian/kundalini/section-3/chapter-04.md

 one or two seconds in duration, and immediately followed by the next.
 Practise for 3 to 5 minutes.

-Stage 2
+### Stage 2

-Now the eyes are closed, but the inner gaze remains in the eyebrow center.Begin to chant the mantra more slowly, with full awareness of the sound vibration in the eyebrow center.
+The eyes are closed, but the inner gaze remains in the eyebrow center.Begin to chant the mantra more slowly, with full awareness of the sound vibration in the eyebrow center.
 Imagine that the sound is being emitted from within the eyebrow center itself.
 Gradually and effortlessly increase the duration of each Om, making it long and